-The manager primarily responsible for the day-to-day management of the Portfolio is:
+The managers primarily responsible for the day-to-day management of the Portfolio are:

 Joshua C. Barrickman, CFA, Principal of Vanguard and co-head of Vanguard's Fixed Income Indexing Americas.
-He has been with Vanguard since 1998, has worked in investment management since 1999, has managed investment portfolios since 2005, and has managed the Portfolio since its inception in 2017.
+He has been with Vanguard since 1998, has worked in investment management since 1999, has managed investment portfolios since 2005, and has managed the Portfolio since 2013.
 Education: B.S., Ohio Northern University; M.B.A., Lehigh University.